vipulnaik/diet-exercise-health/notes/health-profile.md

 ### Liver function tests

-I've goten liver function tests done in June 2005 and December 2016.
+I've gotten liver function tests done in June 2005 and December 2016.
 In June 2005, I got bilirubin, ALT, and AST.
 Bilirubin came above normal; ALT and AST came within the normal range, but for ALT in particular, the reading of 28 was above what I now understand to be